 All policies are reviewed regularly by Governors and are brought up to date as needed.
 The Governors rely heavily on the model policies prepared by Hertfordshire County Council.

 The Governors at their main meetings regularly review both RAISE ONLINE data and the SEF Report.
 This enables the performance of specific groups of pupils to be tracked and information sought as needed on performance.
 St Joseph’s is in the 60th to 80th percentile of schools for children from minority ethnic groups and in the 80th to 100th percentile of schools for children whose first language is not, or is believed not to be, English.
 So this monitoring is essential to ensuring that all pupils make their best progress.

 Different Cultures and Faiths

 St Joseph’s is a Catholic school and we have children with parents from many countries.
-We make strong and positive efforts to celebrate the diversity in the school and to raise the awareness of pupils of other religions and culture.
+We make strong and positive efforts to celebrate the diversity in the school and to raise the awareness of pupils of other religions and cultures.

 Activities during the last year or so include

 - Other Faiths’ weeks (as part of the RE Curriculum).
 Pupils learn to respect and appreciate pupils from cultures other than their own and also learn about the faiths of pupils who do not hold the Christian faith.